What Is Bodily Injury?

 Understanding Lyft Accidents in Harrisburg

 Understanding Lyft accidents means knowing how they differ from regular car accidents.
 Rideshare accidents involve more parties, like the company and its insurance policies.
 It also matters if the Lyft driver was on duty at the time.
-This affects which insurance will cover the damages. […]
+This affects which insurance will cover the damages.
+Knowing these differences can help you handle the legal process and protect your rights. […]

 Read More